Gothenburg School of Business, Economics and Law: Programmes

-The international orientation of businesses headquartered or operating in the area contributes to the school's own international focus.
+The international orientation of businesses headquartered or operating in the area contributes to the school's international focus.
 Language courses were introduced at the school as far back as the early 1920s, and the emphasis on international business studies led to the creation of Sweden's oldest and largest Bachelor Programme in International Business and Economics, with French as one of the main subjects.
 Over the years, Spanish, German, Japanese, Chinese and English have been added as optional main languages to what is now known as the Programme in Business and Economics.
 The successive establishment of an extensive network of cooperation with foreign universities that today includes more than 150 agreements has furthermore strengthened the school's international orientation.

 In 2006, the Swedish Government declared that the Bologna system was to be implemented for all higher education.
 Since 1997, the organisation of Master programmes in English has continued to develop into what today is formally known as the Graduate School, the unit for all education within the second cycle of the Bologna system today delivering nine two-year Master Programmes in Business and Economics.

-The school grants degrees at all academic levels, and has comprehensive PhD programmes in all its disciplines.
+The school grants degrees at all academic levels and has comprehensive PhD programmes in all its disciplines.
 The Department of Business Administration – with a strong history of Management and Accounting research dating back to the 1920s – is one of the largest of its kind in the Nordic countries.

 Today, the school's student body exceeds 4,000 full-time students.
 The faculty includes 272 researchers and teachers of whom 109 are full professors or associate professors.

 The organisation of the school

-According to the organisational structure that was to be fully implemented by January 1, 2013, the school is organised into four departments:
+According to the departmental structure that was to be fully implemented by January 1, 2013, the school is organised into four distinct departments: